jdurn3/startup/README.md

 <hr>

 ## Login Deliverable
-For this deliverable I associate the votes with the logged in user.
-I stored the votes in the database.
+For this deliverable I created a database to store users login information.

 - Created MongoDB Atlas database that stores login information.
 - User registration - Creates a new account in the database.
 - existing user - Stores trips under the same user.
 - Restricts functionality - The submit a trip box will not be avaliable on the calendar page until you are logged in.
-Users not logged in can only view trips, not submit them.
+Users not logged cannot submit a trip.